jaredwalker-git/CollinsAI/README_MODELUPDATES.md

 -Concerns with DSTL -
 Datatype for model.fit() with json files

+-First Successful Rit18 Run with decreasing accuracy.
+Learning rate needs to be adjusted

 2/12/21
 -Begining attempting to run the RIT18 data to the model, created a copy of the model to do so for the time being.
 Ideally the model will be able to accept multiple datasets but i currently need to understand more of the consderations involved before being able to take that step, for now i simply created a copy of the model to use for the RIT18 data.